Building a Comprehensive Strategic Framework for Business Units

 1. Unique Values and Missions

 Each business unit possesses distinctive values and missions that cater to specific target audiences.
-This specialization helps broaden the parent company’s customer base.
+This specialization helps broaden the parent company's customer base and requires clear goal tracking mechanisms.

 2. Autonomous Planning